zindlerb/emscripten-pthreadfs/pthreadfs/README.md

 ### Other tests

-The folder `pthreadfs/examples/emscripten-tests` contains a number of other file system tests taken from Emscripten's standard test suite.
+The folder `pthreadfs/examples/emscripten-tests` contains a number of other file system tests, mostly taken from Emscripten's standard test suite.

 To compile, navigate to the `pthreadfs/examples/` directory and run